jdthorpe/mfactor/readme.md

 The multi-factor (mfactor) package handles "Ragged Enum" data, in which each observation takes zero or more of a fixed set of values.
 In R, such data are typically handled with one of these types

- - data.frames or lists of indicator vectors
+ - `data.frame`s or `list`s of indicator vectors
  - an indicator matirx
- - a list-of-lists
+ - lists-of-lists
  - delimited character vectors

-The mfactor package serves as an intermediate to each of these types and includes S3 methods for `table()`, `as.factor()`, and `as.ordered()` for summarizing ragged enums and/or coercing to ordinary factors.
+The mfactor package serves as an intermediate to each of these types and includes S3 methods for `table()`, `as.factor()`, and `as.ordered()` for summarizing ragged enums and/or coercing them to ordinary factors.

 ## Getting Started